recodehive/machine-learning-repos/README.md

   </tr>
   <tr>
     <td><a href="https://www.geeksforgeeks.org/what-is-reinforcement-learning/">Reinforcement learning</a></td>
-    <td>This geeksforgeeks article on reinforcement learning is the best to understand the RL.RL has applications in various domains, such as robotics, game playing, recommendation systems, and autonomous vehicle control, among others.</td>
+    <td>This geeksforgeeks article on reinforcement learning is the best to understand the RL.
+RL has applications in various domains, such as robotics, game playing, recommendation systems, and autonomous vehicle control, among others.</td>
   </tr>
 </table>